-Duty to Country is an online educational project produced by the Filipino Veterans Recognition and Education Project (FilVetREP.org) Once complete, the project will be a state of the art interactive, web-based educational program accessible to the public.
-It will provide compelling historical accounts, oral histories and stories, primary sources, lesson plans and teaching activities, and artifacts depicting the legacy of the Filipinos and Americans who fought in World War II in the Philippines.
+Duty to Country is an online educational project produced by the Filipino Veterans Recognition and Education Project (FilVetREP.org) The project is a state of the art interactive, web-based educational program accessible and free to the public.
+It provides compelling historical accounts, oral histories and stories, primary sources, lesson plans and teaching activities, and artifacts depicting the legacy of the Filipinos and Americans who fought in World War II in the Philippines.

 Provide a unique platform to highlight Filipino and American World War II veterans and connect younger generations to those who have and have not worn the uniform of the United States Armed Forces.